Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Introduction

-This paper draws attention to the relatively less recognized fact that the issue of external validity can also arise from a sampling process that is used to collect the data after the experiment is done.
-When the sampling process oversamples or undersamples from segments of the target population according to pre-designed sampling proportions, the sample is not a random sample and hence not representative of the target population that the treatment evaluation is originally intended for.\footnote{As for the use of non-random sampling in the economics literature in program evaluations, for example, \cite{Ashenfelter/Card:85:ReStat} analyzed data from the Comprehensive Employment and Training Act (CETA) training program using a sample constructed by combining subsamples of program participants and a sample of nonparticipants drawn from the Current Population Survey (CPS).
+In program evaluations, the estimated effect of a program is generally intended to provide information about an actual program's effect on a wider target population.
+However, if the sample in the study does not properly ``represents'' the target population, such estimates have limited use.
+This paper focuses on a particular source of such a problem, where the sampling process oversamples or undersamples from segments of the target population, but the shares of those segments in population are not precisely known.
+Indeed, as noted by \cite{Heckman/Todd:09:EJ}, the population shares are typically not available in the data set, which means that there is ambiguity about the population that the estimated effect should be targeted on.\footnote{As for the use of non-random sampling in the economics literature in program evaluations, for example, \cite{Ashenfelter/Card:85:ReStat} analyzed data from the Comprehensive Employment and Training Act (CETA) training program using a sample constructed by combining subsamples of program participants and a sample of nonparticipants drawn from the Current Population Survey (CPS).
 Also, the studies of \cite{Lalonde:86:AER}, \cite{Dehejia/Wahba:99:JASA, Dehejia:02:ReStat} and \cite{Smith/Todd:05:JOE} investigated the National Supported Work (NSW) training program where the training group consisted of individuals eligible for the program and the comparison sample were drawn from the CPS and the Panel Study of Income Dynamics (PSID) surveys.
-Numerous studies focused on the Job Training Partnership Act (JTPA) training program (e.g.\cite{Heckman/Ichimura/Smith/Todd:97:Eca}, \cite{Heckman/Ichimura/Todd:97:ReStud}).
-The participants in these data sets typically represented about 50\% in the study sample in comparison to around 3\% in the population.} This discrepancy is not an issue in general if one knows the original proportions of population segments (i.e., strata) in the target population (which we call here \textit{the population share vector}).
-In such a case, it is straightforward to modify the treatment effect estimator into that for the target population.
-However, as noted by \cite{Heckman/Todd:09:EJ}, the population share vector is typically not available in the data set, which means that there is ambiguity about the target population that a treatment effect should be meant for.
+Numerous studies focused on the Job Training Partnership Act (JTPA) training program (e.g. \cite{Heckman/Ichimura/Smith/Todd:97:Eca}, \cite{Heckman/Ichimura/Todd:97:ReStud}).
+The participants in these data sets typically represented about 50\% in the study sample in comparison to around 3\% in the population.
+The eligible people in the target population often consist of drug addicts, ex-convicts, and welfare recipients, etc., and the researcher has little prior knowledge on the population share of these people.}